antzm/data-science/statistics-intro.md

 Example 2:
 In football predictions, we mark each match as either 1, 2 or X. If there are e.g. 13 matches, then there will be 3*3*3*...*3 = 3^13 different results.

+Example 3:
+How many 5 letter words can we create, regardles if they have a meaning?

+Example 4:
+How many 5-digit numbers can we create, without using the zero?

 **Combinations**
 When the order doesn’t matter